The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

+The first paragraph proves that all the neighbours of $\bar{u}$ are in the orbit of $\bar{u_2}$, and the second proves that all the neighbours of $\bar{u_2}$ are in the orbit of $\bar{u}$.
+In particular, all these neighbouring vertices have infinite valence.
+Using Corollary \ref{CoroValenceInT} and Lemma \ref{LemmaLocalVertexFix} allows to push this argument by induction, showing that all vertices of $\mathcal{T}$ have infinite valence.
+It is clear from this induction that $\mathcal{T}$ has exactly two $C(z)$-orbits. \(\Box\)

-\begin{coro} $\mathcal{T}$ has no leaf, hence is a simplicial tree (with edge length $3$) on which $C(z)$ acts simplicially. \end{coro}
+\begin{coro} $\mathcal{T}$ has no leaf, hence is a simplicial tree (with edge length $\lambda$) on which $C(z)$ acts simplicially. \end{coro}

 \textbf{Proof:} Suppose that $\bar{u}$ is a leaf of $\mathcal{T}$.
-It is easy to see using Lemma \ref{LemmaX1essSimp} that there is a unique vertex $\bar{v} \in \mathcal{T}$ that is the closest to $\bar{u}$, and that the distance between the two points is bounded by $3$.
+It is easy to see using Lemma \ref{LemmaX1essSimp} that there is a unique vertex $\bar{v} \in \mathcal{T}$ that is the closest to $\bar{u}$, and that the distance between the two points is bounded by $\lambda$.
 Note that $\bar{v}$ has infinite valence by Corollary \ref{CoroOrbitVertices}.
-If the distance between $\bar{u}$ and $\bar{v}$ was strictly less than $3$, we would obtain a contradiction with Lemma \ref{LemmaLocalVertexFix}, so this distance must be precisely $3$.
+If the distance between $\bar{u}$ and $\bar{v}$ was strictly less than $\lambda$, we would obtain a contradiction with Lemma \ref{LemmaLocalVertexFix}, so this distance must be precisely $\lambda$.
 By Lemma \ref{LemmaX1essSimp} then, $\bar{u}$ must also be a vertex.
-It has infinite valence by Corollary \ref{CoroOrbitVertices}, hence cannot be a leaf, by Lemma \ref{LemmaLocalVertexFix}. $C(z)$ acts simplicially on $\mathcal{T}$ because it preserves its set of vertices, by Corollary \ref{CoroOrbitVertices}.
+It has infinite valence by Corollary \ref{CoroOrbitVertices} and Corollary \ref{CoroOrbitVertices(2)}, hence cannot be a leaf, by Lemma \ref{LemmaLocalVertexFix}. $C(z)$ acts simplicially on $\mathcal{T}$ because it preserves its set of vertices, by Corollary \ref{CoroOrbitVertices} and Corollary \ref{CoroOrbitVertices(2)}.

-We now have everything we need in order to prove Proposition \ref{PropDescriptionOfT}, which we do now.
+We now have everything we need in order to prove Proposition \ref{PropDescriptionOfT}, which we do now:

-\textbf{Proof of Proposition \ref{PropDescriptionOfT}:} The first statement comes from Lemma \ref{Lemmahisabcabc}, to which we refer for the following arguments.
-Let $u$ be the axis of $h$ that is contained in $Fix(b)$, let $w \coloneqq abc \cdot u$ and let $v$ the axis of $z$ that is equidistant from $u$ and $w$:
+\textbf{Proof of Proposition \ref{PropDescriptionOfT}:} The statement about the explicit description of $z_0$ and the fact that $z$ is a non-trivial power of $z_0$ comes from Lemma \ref{Lemmahisabcabc}, to which we refer for the following arguments.
+Let $u$ be the axis of $z$ coming from Lemma \ref{Lemmahisabcabc} (recall that $u \subseteq Fix(g)$ for some $g \in \{b, c\}$).
+In the situations (1), (3), (4) and (5), we let also $w \coloneqq z_{sym} \cdot u$, and we let $v$ be the axis of $z$ that is equidistant from $u$ and $w$.
+In the situation (2), we let $v$ be the axis of $z$ that is contained in $Fix(z_{sym})$: